tristhaus/QtImagiComplexation/README.md

 ## For Developers

-I am currently not looking for contributors since this is primarily a custom, private program.
+I am currently not looking for contributors since this is primarily my hobby.

 `clang-tidy` has been added, be sure to configure QtCreator to use the [.clang-tidy](.clang-tidy) file.